addiswebb/compiler_c/README.md

 As both platforms use registers for different things and in different orders, the corresponding static arrays which define this are intialized in their respective implementation source file, so that anywhere else `int_param_reg[0]` gives the correct register.

+### Architecure Components

+Below is a list of features implemented to enable easier implentation and maintainance of other comiler features, while preventing code duplication and increasing memory safety.

+#### Array
+A generic dynamic Array struct which is used throught the code base where variable sized lists of objects must be stored.
+Works by reallocating memory with `capacity * 2` size when full.

+#### Arena
+A large scale allocator used in place of an Array for instances where the memory cannot be moved/reallocated, but must also support dynamic sizing.
+Works by allocating blocks of a set size one by one as needed.
+Appending elements into each until it is full before appending another block.
+Insertions are not allowed only append and set operations.
+When a block is full, instead of reallocating the whole block somewhere else at a greater size, another block is created elsewhere so any references to elements in the arena are valid until the arena is freed.
+This is the major difference compared to an Array.

 # Compiler Features Implemented

 ## 1. Types